zikichombo/sio/libsio/rb.md

 true and size should be updated to `cap - 1`

 ## Duplex
-Duplex follows exactly the pattern of playback.
+Duplex follows exactly the pattern of playback, except that
+- The C code records `in` and `out`.
+- The Go code processes both.

 ### Xruns
 In this case if Go doesn't keep up then the result is an overrun w.r.t. capture